-Blue Lake’s Music Composition Program allows students a platform for creativity in composition through focus in fundamentals.
-While at camp, each student will compose a new chamber work for two to five instruments, to be performed by staff members during the final presentation.
+Blue Lake’s Music Composition Program provides an opportunity for students to study composition focusing on fundamentals.
+Using traditional composition methods while at camp, each student will compose a new chamber work for two to five instruments, to be performed by staff members on final Sunday.

-Daily courses will include a wide range of elements essential to young composers.
-The music theory class will focus on writing key signatures, intervals, scales, chords and non-harmonic tones.
-Also, students will be introduced to counterpoint, non-traditional scales and harmonies, chromaticism, atonality, and serialism.
+Daily classes will include a wide range of elements essential to young composers.
+The music theory class will focus on key signatures, intervals, scales, chords, and non-harmonic tones.
+Students will also be introduced to counterpoint, non-traditional scales and harmonies, chromaticism, atonality, and serialism.
 The composition and orchestration class will help students understand the importance of form, the ranges and transpositions of instruments, as well as the basics of score reading.
 Students will also learn how composers achieve specific effects and styles though listening to recordings and score analysis.
-Composition majors will have daily studio time to work on their final project using pianos or their own instrument, and will also have the opportunity to work with and learn from the musicians who will be performing their new composition.
+Each composition major will have daily studio time to work on their final project using pianos or their own instrument, and will also have the opportunity to work with and learn from the musicians who will be performing their new composition.